Angel Investors vs Venture Capitalists

 Both angel investors and venture capitalists utilize their funds to invest in a business.
-They also make a thorough calculation of the possible risks and profits any potential business may bring to them.
-Each of these funding options will make careful decisions to have a return on investment from successful business ventures.
+They also thoroughly calculate the possible risks and profits any potential business may bring to them.
+Each funding option will make careful decisions to have a return on investment from successful business ventures.

-Although, the difference between the source of their funding dramatically varies from one another.
+Although, the difference between the source of their funding dramatically varies from one to another.
 In terms of the angel investor, an accredited investor will use their money to invest in small businesses.
-In the United States, at a minimum, they are required to have a net worth amounting to $1 million.
-Aside from that, they should also have an annual income of $200,000 to be accredited as an investor.

 Process of Investing

 Choosing to whom they should invest emphasizes how different angel investors are to venture capitalists.
-Considering that the money invested by the venture capitalists comes from various individuals, they are more careful in choosing the business to put their money on.
-Typically, companies that had established a name for themselves are considered by the venture capitalists.
+Considering that the money invested by venture capitalists comes from various individuals, they are more careful in choosing the business to put their money in.
+Typically, companies that have established a name for themselves are considered by venture capitalists.

-For angel investors, they tend to help businesses that are in their early stages.
-Since angel investors are individuals, they would usually choose enterprises where they are interested and show promising potential for a return on investment.
+Angel investors typically tend to help businesses that are in their early stages.
+Since angel investors are individuals, they usually choose enterprises that they are interested in and that show promising potential for a return on investment.

 What makes Peak different?
 As a VC we invest in early-stage companies.

 As a business owner, you will most likely look for an investor that will provide you with more capital to work with.
-When comparing Angel Investors vs Venture Capitalists, venture capitalists win by a landslide.
-Remember, the amount venture capitalists invest comes from a pooled amount.
-Having a pooled amount as a source of investment means there is more money to spare.
+When comparing angel investors vs venture capitalists, venture capitalists win by a landslide.
+Remember, the amount venture capitalists invest, comes from a pool of parties.
+Having a pooled amount as a source of investment means more money to spare.

 Related article: What is an LP in Venture Capital?

-Earning an investor’s trust, whether it is an angel investor or a venture capitalist, an entrepreneur must come prepared.
-It is your responsibility as a potential business owner to ensure that whatever business you hope to create will be profitable.
-More than that, your interests must also be aligned to the interest of your investors to cultivate a good business relationship.
+To earn an investor’s trust, whether it is an angel investor or a venture capitalist, an entrepreneur must come prepared.
+It is your responsibility as a potential business owner to ensure that your business will be profitable.
+More than that, your interests must also be aligned with the interest of your investors to cultivate a good business relationship.

 If you are looking for funding, angel investors can provide you with the support you need to take the first few steps.
-On the other side of the spectrum, gaining the trust of a venture capitalist such as Peak can help you ensure that your business becomes even more profitable than when it started and have sustainable growth in the succeeding years.
+On the other side of the spectrum, gaining the trust of a venture capitalist such as Peak can help you ensure that your business becomes even more profitable.
+And have sustainable growth in the succeeding years.